7.6 Stability of Alkenes

 - 15 Chapter Tests

 - 3 Practice Final Exams

 - Ochem Study Guides

 More Substituted Alkenes are More Stable

-The general principle behind basic alkene stability is the more substituted the alkene the more stable the alkene.
+The general principle behind the basic stability of alkenes is the more substituted the alkene the more stable the alkene.
 By more substituted we mean the number of carbon substituents.
 In the C=C double bond of an alkene you have two sp2 hybridized carbon atoms.
 Besides the double bond to each other they are both bonded to two additional atoms.
 If the four additional atoms these two sp2 hybridized carbon atoms are bonded to are all carbon atoms, we say this alkene is tetra-substituted which is the greatest degree of substitution.
 If all four of these atoms are hydrogen atoms we say this alkene is unsubstituted which is the least degree of substitution.